mit-quest/sports-analytics/dataset_preparation/README.md

 ### Workflow

-1. If the skeletal keypoints are not in a GCP bucket, see the previous workflow [Extract skeletal keypoints from videos with OpenPose]().
+1. If the skeletal keypoints are not in a GCP bucket, see the previous workflow [Extract skeletal keypoints from videos with OpenPose](../pose_extraction/README.md).

+1. At this point, after following the previous steps, you should have a GCP VM on which is mounted